tGrottker/Util/README.md

 Util
 ====

-This repository contains some util classes, I use.
+This repository contains some utility classes, I use.